hedyhli/todomvc-tui/README.md

-# TodoMVC on the TUI
+# TodoMVC in the terminal

 ![demo](./demo.png)